Injury Attorneys | Restoring LivesTM

 The circumstances of this case are unique, but the principles involved are well-established.
 Businesses and property owners who allow or invite the public—customers—onto their premises are expected to ensure that no one is injured on those premises and can be held accountable when an injury does occur.

-If you’ve been injured while on someone else’s property or you’ve suffered damage to your property, such as what happened to Ford’s car, because of a dangerous condition that was allowed to continue, you may be entitled to recover damages through a premises liability claim against the responsible parties, whether an individual or a corporation.
+If you or a loved one have been injured while on someone else’s property or if you have suffered damage to your property because of a dangerous condition that was allowed to continue, you may be entitled to recover damages through a premises liability claim against the responsible parties, whether an individual or a corporation.